Francisco Macías Nguema: Last years

 By 1978, a United States House of Representatives joint resolution condemning him for acts of religious persecution and genocide had been proposed.
-By 1979, his servants stated that Macías Nguema had become increasingly withdrawn, often spending the time mostly alone at his Mongomo villa.
-He would wander around, repeatedly saying the names of his victims, and worshipping a collection of heads as per Fang tradition, hoping that this would grant him power.
-Even more disturbing to the servants was one occasion, however, when he ordered a meal and table to be prepared for eight guests.
+By 1979, his servants stated that Macías Nguema had become increasingly withdrawn.
+He wandered in his villa, repeatedly saying the names of his victims, and worshipping a collection of heads as per Fang tradition, hoping that this would grant him power.
+Even more disturbing to the servants was one occasion when he ordered a meal and table to be prepared for eight guests.
 He then sat there alone, casually talking "with the dead".

-Members of Macías Nguema's inner circle and government officials became more and more worried about his erratic behavior; at this point, the government had mostly ceased to function, as most minister posts were vacant, officials were no longer paid, the National Assembly was effectively defunct, while the JMM militia ran amok across Equatorial Guinea, drunkenly murdering civilians.
+Members of Macías Nguema's inner circle and government officials became more and more worried about his erratic behavior.
+By that time, the government had mostly ceased to function, as most minister posts were vacant, officials were no longer paid, and the National Assembly was effectively defunct, while the JMM militia ran amok across Equatorial Guinea, drunkenly murdering civilians.
 The overcrowding of the prisons was solved through regular mass executions, though many prisoners were simply left to starve to death.
 Even the presidential guards were forced to survive by scavenging fruits and hunting wild animals, as supply had mostly collapsed.

-In mid-April 1979, Macías Nguema's wife travelled to North Korea for surgery, taking their three younger children, Monique, Maribel, and Paco with her.
+In mid-April 1979, Macías Nguema's wife travelled to North Korea for surgery, taking with her their three younger children, Monica, Maribel and Paco.